joshbegley/nyt-latest/README.md

-**Senate Approves First Judge of Trumpâs Second Term**\
+**Senate Approves First Judge of Trump’s Second Term**\
-`The pace of judicial confirmations is lagging compared with the presidentâs first stint in office, but more are in the pipeline.`\
+`The pace of judicial confirmations is lagging compared with the president’s first stint in office, but more are in the pipeline.`\
 https://nytimes.com/2025/07/14/us/politics/senate-first-federal-judge-trump-second-term.html

 **West Indies subside to 27 all out as Mitchell Starc and Australia run riot**\
 `Scott Boland also claimed a hat-trick as the home side, set 204 to win, capitulated to the lowest Test score in 70 years`\
 https://nytimes.com/athletic/6494075/2025/07/14/australia-west-indies-starc-boland-27/

-**Marjorie Taylor Greene Criticizes Trumpâs Plan to Speed Weapons to Ukraine**\
+**Marjorie Taylor Greene Criticizes Trump’s Plan to Speed Weapons to Ukraine**\
-`The right-wing congresswoman from Georgia suggested that the presidentâs new proposal to help speed weapons to Ukraine betrays the promise to voters to end U.S. involvement in foreign conflicts.`\
+`The right-wing congresswoman from Georgia suggested that the president’s new proposal to help speed weapons to Ukraine betrays the promise to voters to end U.S. involvement in foreign conflicts.`\
 https://nytimes.com/2025/07/14/us/politics/marjorie-taylor-greene-trump-ukraine.html

 **Supreme Court Allowed Trump to Slash the Education Dept.**\
 `Also, Trump promised to help secure weapons for Ukraine.
-Hereâs the latest at the end of Monday.`\
+Here’s the latest at the end of Monday.`\
 https://nytimes.com/2025/07/14/briefing/supreme-court-trump-education-ukraine-russia.html

 **Will the Conspiracists Cultivated by Trump Turn on Him Over Epstein?**\